-5th, 50th and 95th percentile male and female workers, respectively.
-With known elbow grip length, the handle height at given elbow angle of 100-1100 can be calculated.
-At 1000 elbow angle, the handle height should be 89.5 cm for male and 85.7 cm for female workers with 5th percentile body dimensions.
-For workers with 95th percentile body dimension the handle height should be 95.6 and 101.2 cm above ground for male and female workers respectively.
-In order to maintain elbow angle 1100 the corresponding handle heights 81.0 and 84.6 cm for 5th percentile and 89 and 95.6 cm for 95th percentile male and female workers, respectively.
-However, in case of implements such as wheel hoe, which has certain working depth, necessary correction needs to be made in handle height for having comfortable holding height in working condition.
+The handle holding height depends upon the elbow height of the population and permitted range of elbow angle.
+Grandjean (1988) suggested that comfortable range of elbow angle should be $100-110^{\circ}$.
+The elbow height (standing) for male and female agricultural workers of Meghalaya was found to be 94.7, 101.6 and 107.6 and 90.6, 96.1 and 101.2 cm for 5th, 50th and 95th percentile, respectively.
+With known elbow grip length, the handle height at given elbow angle of $100-110^{\circ}$ can be calculated.
+At 100° elbow angle, the handle height should be 89.5 cm for male and 85.7 cm for female workers with 5th percentile body dimensions.
+Workers with 95th percentile body dimension the handle height should be 95.6 and 101.2 cm above ground for male and female workers respectively.
+In order to maintain elbow angle 110° the corresponding handle heights 81.0 and 84.6 cm for 5th percentile and 89 and 95.6 cm for 95th percentile for male and female workers.
+However, in case of implements such as wheel hoe, which has certain working depth, necessary correction needs to be made in handle height to have comfortable holding height in working condition.

-3.5 Strap Design
+3.5 Strap design

-Carrying of load on backpack mode is a common way of transporting the material from one place to other in hills.
-Both male and female workers do such transportation.
+Carrying of load on backpack mode is a common way of transporting the material from one place to other in hills and it is common for both male and female workers.
 The anthropometric values of scapula to waist back length and waist circumference of the workers of Meghalaya have been taken in to consideration.
-The 5th and 95th percentile values of scapula to waist back length was found to be 67.5 and 78.8 cm for male and 63.5 and 74.6 cm for female workers, respectively.
-Therefore, the strap length should be minimum 78.8 cm so that persons with 95th percentile values can also be able to utilize the strap.
+The 5th and 95th percentile values of scapula to waist back length were found to be 67.5 and 78.8 cm for male and 63.5 and 74.6 cm for female workers.
+Therefore, the strap length should be minimum 78.8 cm so that persons with 95th percentile values can also be able to utilize the strap properly.

 The waist belt if any provided should be of length equal to 95th percentile values of waist circumference.
-The 95th percentile value of waist circumference was found to be 84.5 cm for male and 83.2 cm for female workers, respectively.
+The 95th percentile value of waist circumference was found to be 84.5 cm for male and 83.2 cm for female workers.
 While 5th percentile waist circumference for male and female workers were found to be 66.5 and 63.8 cm respectively.
-Therefore, waist strap must have minimum length of 84.5 cm (i.e. 95th percentile value of male) with adjustment of tying the same should be up to 63.8 cm so that 95 % of the persons in the population group should be able to use the given strap.
+Therefore, waist strap must have minimum length of 84.5 cm (i.e. 95th percentile value of male) with adjustment of tying the same should be up to 63.8 cm so that 95% persons in the population group should be able to use the given strap.

 The fitting of strap should be such that they should fit to waist breadth of all workers.
 The straps fitted too apart leads to inconvenience while too closely fitted straps leads to undue stresses on shoulders of the operator having higher body dimensions.
-Therefore, the strap should be fitted with 23.1 ± 3.4 cm for male and 22.3 ± 2.4 cm for female workers.
+Therefore, the strap should be fitted with (23.1 ± 3.4) cm for male and $(22.3\pm$ 2.4) cm for female workers.